GalalHamoudy/obsidian/Threat (Intel & Hunting)/Review 2.md

 ---

-Here’s a structured Q&A format for your questions:

 ---

 ### **1. Can you explain the key stages of the cyber threat intelligence lifecycle and how you would implement it in your role?**